 Advanced wheelwork and handbuilding; advanced clay body and glaze calculation as needed.
 Study of the practical application of ceramics in the commercial fields.
 May be repeated for credit.
 Prerequisite: ART S301 or instructor permission.

-ART S405 Senior Drawing 3 credits (1+4)
+ART S405 Senior Drawing

 Individual development and exploration of creative interpretation in a variety of drawing media.
 May be repeated for credit.
 Four hours lab per week required.
 Prerequisite: ART S305.